 Over the years, Flight Radar 24 has played an important role in tracking down missing airplanes because of its near real-time aircraft positioning.
 This is why it’s been used to learn about aircraft’s last known positions like MH370.

 Flight Radar 24 uses Cesium for its 3D cockpit view.
 And it’s a neat way to see just how many airplanes are in air space.

 If you like the water more than the skies, then set sail with the Marine Traffic web map.

 Using Automatic Identification System (AIS) vessel tracking, this web map locates ships by type, capacity, and last-known position.

 Further to this, the density maps show which routes sailors use the most.
 This helps sailors get an idea of just how much marine traffic sails by at a given time.

 For example, Flight Radar 24 sheds new light on our very busy skies.
 In the case of Ventusky, it forecasts the weather in a beautiful way.
 And Portland’s 3D City reveals building height for city planners.

 This is certainly not an exhaustive list but these have made appearances in GIS Geography in the past.

 If you think we should add other web maps to the list, show me what you got.
-As seen fit, this list will evolve over time.

 Which web maps have blown your mind?
 Let us know with a comment below.